 However, the case against him soon collapsed and Sadler was cleared of any involvement and released.

-With the murder of Frances Coles, "by person or persons unknown" the Whitechapel Murders came to an end and the file itself was closed.
+With the murder of Frances Coles, "by person or persons unknown" the Whitechapel Murders came to an end and, shortly afterwards, the file itself was closed.